-Article 71.
-Notification of the Petitioner
+Article 73.
+Notification to the State and the Petitioner

-If the Commission decides to refer a case to the Court, the Executive Secretary shall immediately give notice of that decision to the petitioner and to the victim.
-With that communication, the Commission shall transmit all the elements necessary for the preparation and presentation of the application.
+If the Commission decides to refer a case to the Court, the Executive Secretary shall immediately give notice of that decision to the State, the petitioner and the victim.
+With that communication the Commission shall transmit to the petitioner all the elements necessary for the preparation and presentation of the application.